-The parish is richly endowed in terms of the natural environment, a fact recognised through the various SAC, SSSI designations and priority species and habitat flags on the Natural England database.
+- 5.2.1 The parish is richly endowed in terms of the natural environment, a fact recognised through the various SAC, SSSI designations and priority species and habitat flags on the Natural England database.
 For the benefit of both residents and visitors to the parish it is important to maintain the existing environmental diversity and seek to enhance it where possible.
 The River Eden and the SSSI designations on the fells already have national and international designations affording them protection.
 However, farmland birds, although considered as being important in the parish have no specific protection beyond general national policy.
-The LNP will seek to provide some additional protection by having a strong presumption against the development of greenfield sites unless wholly exceptional circumstances out-weigh this consideration.

-The site allocation process has helped to refine the position to be utilised for the village boundary (Policy D1), which largely follows the edge of the area considered to be 'open countryside', and in a number of instances reflects further environmental, or topographic constraints, such as SSSI Impact Zone boundaries, flood risk areas and the SAC area.

-The LNP supports a sequential approach to land use development.
-The village boundary defines the outer perimeter for sites considered to be 'developable' within the period of the plan.
+The LNP will seek to provide some additional protection by having a strong presumption against the development of greenfield sites unless wholly exceptional circumstances out-weigh this consideration. - 5.2.2 The site allocation process has helped to refine the position to be utilised for the village boundary (Policy D2), which largely follows the edge of the area considered to be 'open countryside', and in a number of instances reflects further environmental, or topographic constraints, such as SSSI Impact Zone boundaries, flood risk areas and the SAC area. - 5.2.3 The village boundary defines the outer perimeter for sites considered to be 'developable' within the period of the plan.
 All the sites within the village boundary, and adjacent to the village boundary have been considered as part of the site allocation process.
-Rural exception sites, outside the village boundary, meeting the criteria set out in Policies B2 and B5 will be considered for development, but in other circumstances development will be restricted to the area within the village boundary (see section 8).
-The plan also recognises that some additional development in support of employment at the Princes (Eden Valley mineral) Water Company site may also be beneficial.

-The village boundary follows historic and modern field boundaries, and includes within its compass sufficient developable sites to fulfil the anticipated housing supply requirement for Lazonby proposed in the Eden Local Plan (see section 7 for further discussion).

-The process of allocating sites has left a clear division between sites which are considered to be developable, whether available or not, and those which will not meet these criteria during the plan period.
+Only one site, at Hesket Park, which lies outside the village boundary is considered as suitable for housing development during the plan period (see section 7).
+Rural exception sites, outside the village boundary, meeting the criteria set out in Policies B2 and B5 will be considered for development, but in other circumstances development will be restricted to the area within the village boundary (see section 8). - 5.2.4 The village boundary follows historic and modern field boundaries, and includes within its compass sufficient developable sites to fulfil the anticipated housing supply requirement for Lazonby proposed in the draft Local Plan (see section 7 for further discussion). - 5.2.5 The process of allocating sites has left a clear division between sites which are considered to be developable, whether available or not, and those which will not meet these criteria during the plan period.
 This is the zone, together with a buffer zone, which has been delineated by the village boundary.
 The boundary is thus, a combination of historic and topographic factors within a policy context.
-It takes into account existing applications and decisions (at September 2017).
+It takes into account existing applications and decisions (at February 2017).

-Policy D1: Greenfield and Brownfield Sites
+Policy D2: Greenfield Sites